Portuguese campaign in Mozambique (World War I): Battle of Ngomano, 1917

-On 25 November, 1917, at 07:00, the Portuguese garrison at Ngomano was warned of an impending attack but was unprepared.
+On 25 November 1917, at 07:00, the Portuguese garrison at Ngomano was warned of an impending attack but was unprepared.
 The Germans distracted them with artillery fire while crossing the Rovuma River upstream.
 The Germans flanked the camp with six infantry companies from multiple directions.
 The Portuguese were surprised by the attack from the rear, and their defenses collapsed after their officers were killed, despite preparing for the initial attack.
 With the Portuguese lacking weapons and facing heavy casualties, they eventually surrendered, even though they had enough supplies to continue fighting.

+Battle of Medo, 1918

+On 12 April 1918, German detachments under Major Koehl, part of General Paul von Lettow‑Vorbeck's Schutztruppe, attacked the Portuguese post at Medo in northern Mozambique.
+The garrison, numbering several hundred men, was quickly overwhelmed, and the Germans seized food, ammunition, and equipment.

+The victory at Medo allowed Lettow‑Vorbeck's column to resupply and continue its campaign deeper into Mozambique.
+The clash also exposed the weakness of Portuguese colonial defenses and marked the beginning of a series of confrontations in northern Mozambique, culminating in the larger Battle of Mbalama Hill later that month.

 Battle of Namacurra, 1918

 On July 1, 1918, the Germans entered Namacurra, three battalions supported by two British King's African Rifle companies under Colonel Gore-Browne, facing three German companies led by Captain Müller.
 By July 3, von Lettow had deployed his main force, pushing the Portuguese back to the Namacurra River.
 During their retreat, 100 men drowned, including Gore-Browne.
 The fighting ended in the afternoon of July 3.